valhalla/valhalla-docs/explorer/tutorial.md

 5. Hover over route `12` near the address point, and click it on the map (or in the drop-down list) to see its details.
   ![Hover over route 12](/images/mobility-explorer-route12.png) This is a bus route operated by the Alameda-Contra Costa Transit District, and has a Onestop ID of `r-9q9p3-12`.
 The Onestop ID starts with the letter `r` to indicate it is a route data item.
-  _Tip: You can query for this route using https://transit.land/api/v1/routes?onestop_id=r-9q9p3-12, which searches for the route's Onestop ID._
+  _Tip: You can query for this route using https://transit.land/api/v1/routes?onestop_id=r-9q9p3-12, which searches for the route's Onestop ID.
+Use https://transit.land/api/v1/routes.geojson?onestop_id=r-9q9p3-12 to get its GeoJSON._
 6. Zoom out so you can see the full extent of this route, which goes between Oakland and the nearby city of Berkeley.
 7. Check the box to `Show stops served by this route` to see dots on the map representing bus stops.
   ![Stops along route 12](/images/mobility-explorer-route12-stops.png)